-Technology stocks hit as Wall Street turns lower
+Financial, tech stocks lead Wall Street lower as yields rise

 The yield on 10-year U.S. Treasury notes, the benchmark for global interest rates, held above 3 percent after crossing the level for the first time in four years on Tuesday, stoking concerns about higher borrowing rates for companies.

+Comcast rose 3.7 percent after the U.S. cable company topped Wall Street’s profit estimates and offered $30.7 billion in a bid for Sky.

-Twitter, initially up 10 percent after a strong set of quarterly results, flipped to a 3 percent fall on the day.
-Scandal-hit Facebook which is set to report after market on Wednesday, was down 0.14 percent.
+Twitter, initially up 10 percent after a strong set of quarterly results, flipped to a 5 percent fall on the day.

-The CBOE Volatility index, a gauge of short-term stock market volatility jumped to more than 1-week high to 18.69 points.
+Facebook which is set to report after market on Wednesday, was down 0.14 percent.
+Investors will watch for any update on the social network’s plan on data protection after it became embroiled in a huge scandal surrounding the misuse of its users’ data by a consultancy.

+“There’s pending regulation, we don’t know how exactly it’s going to play out and there’s a lot of uncertainty,” said Kim Forrest, senior portfolio manager at Fort Pitt Capital Group in Pittsburgh.

 Reuters data shows that analysts are now estimating 22 percent profit growth in the first quarter among the S&P 500 companies, compared with 18.6 percent at the start of the earnings season.